 EUSA - Dublin

-EUSA builds and implements customized, academically-directed internship programs in Ireland for its educational partners.
+EUSA builds and implements customized, academically-directed co-op programs in Ireland for its educational partners.

 Through personal consultation, they get to know applicants and then identify opportunities based on each candidate’s background and goals.
 Jobs are for 3 months only.

 Job Description and Required Skills

 Job Title/Job Description: The specific position, job title and responsibilities will be identified after an interview with EUSA (through Skype or by phone) whereby students will discuss their interests and skills and the types of positions they would like to consider.

 Required Job Skills: Dependent on student’s major, skills and experience